scraggo/comparing-javascript-test-runners/README.md

 | mocha-parallel-tests | Mocha's non-interactive CLI    |
 | AVA                  | non-interactive CLI            |

-Jest has an incredible interactive command line interface.
+🥇Jest has an incredible interactive command line interface.
 (Using [Majestic](https://github.com/Raathigesh/majestic/) adds a web-based GUI to the experience.)
 There are numerous options for choosing which tests run and updating snapshots.
 It watches for test file changes in watch mode and _only runs the tests that have been updated_.
 There isn't as much of a need to use `.only` because filtering terms is a breeze in its interactive CLI.

 ![Jest CLI1](images/jest-cli1.png)
 ![Jest CLI2](images/jest-cli2.png)